telerik/xaml-docs/controls/radwindow/how-to/change-the-default-theme.md

 	</Application>
 {{endregion}}

-The important part is to set set the __TargetType__ property to the type of the UserControl.
+The important part is to set the __TargetType__ property to the type of the UserControl.

 >tip Read more about this in the [How to use RadWindow as user control]({%slug radwindow-how-to-use-radwindow-as-user-control%}) article.